EsosaU06/DATA221-Assignment-1/README.md

 ## Question 6.py:

-Analyzes the percentage of numbers in a given list.
-Returns a dictionary consisting of the numbers as keys and the values as the percentage of numbers in the list that are less than or equal to the number specified.
+Analyzes a list of integers.
+Returns a dictionary consisting of the integers as keys and the values as the percentage of integers in the list that are less than or equal to the one specified.

 ## Question 7.py:

 Receives numerical input for the amount of seconds since midnight.
-Returns the corresponding hours, minutes, and seconds in addition to returning if the amount of time would be in AM or PM.
+Returns the corresponding hours, minutes, and seconds in addition to rwhether the time is in AM or PM.

 ## Question 8.py: